Swaraj0160/Login-Form-Project/README.md

-# Login Authentication System (PHP & MySQL)
+# Login & Registration System using PHP and MySQL

 ## 📌 Project Overview
-This project is a complete Login and Registration system developed using HTML, CSS, JavaScript, PHP, and MySQL.
+This project is a session-based login and registration system developed using HTML, CSS, JavaScript, PHP, and MySQL with role-based access (Admin/User).
-It includes user authentication, session handling, and separate dashboards for Admin and User.

 ## 🛠 Technologies Used
 - HTML